icerpc/icerpc-docs/pages/docs/slice/language-guide/operation.md

 )
 ```

-The tag numbers and tag semantics are described above in [tagged parameter](#tagged-parameter).
+The tag numbers and tag semantics are the same as for [tagged parameters](#tagged-parameter).

 When an operation returns a single type, this return type can be tagged.
 For example: